Spornia Golf Simulator 7-Step Buying Guide & Set-Up Ideas

 2. The Mat

 Once you're fully set-up with your golf simulator you're going to be using it a lot, so you'll need a practice mat that can take a beating and will last for years.
-We recommend a full-sized, high quality driving range quality mat such as the Spornia Commercial Academy Mat.
+We recommend a full-sized, high quality driving range quality mat such as the Spornia ProStrike Commercial Mat.

 3. Launch Monitor & Simulator

-Spornia recommends and sells the Rapsodo MLM2PRO.
+Spornia recommends the Rapsodo MLM2PRO.

 4. Display Device